Paroxysmal dyskinesia

-The paroxysmal dyskinesias (PD) are a group of movement disorders characterized by attacks of hyperkinesia with intact consciousness.
+The paroxysmal dyskinesias (PD) are a group of movement disorders characterized by attacks (paroxysms) of hyperkinesia (excessive restlessness) with intact consciousness.
 Paroxysmal dyskinesia is a rare disorder, however the number of individuals it affects remains unclear.
-There are three different subtypes of PD that include paroxysmal kinesigenic dyskinesia (PKD), paroxysmal nonkinesigenic dyskinesia (PNKD), and paroxysmal exercise-induced dyskinesia (PED).
+There are three different subtypes of PD that include paroxysmal kinesigenic dyskinesia (PKD), paroxysmal nonkinesigenic dyskinesia (PNKD), and paroxysmal exercise-induced dystonia (PED).
 Other neurological diseases have similar symptoms to PD, such as epilepsy and Parkinson's.
 The different subtypes make accurate and quick diagnosis of PD challenging.
 Thus, PD is often under reported and misdiagnosed, making it difficult to accurately study its prevalence in human populations.
 Onset of PD is usually in late childhood to early adolescence.
 New drug regimens help treat symptoms of PD, but no cure for the disorder is known.

 Types

 These movement disorders are classified into three main types based on their triggers and the duration and frequency of the attacks.

 Paroxysmal kinesigenic dyskinesia (PKD)

 This is characterized by attacks of involuntary movements (dystonia, chorea, or ballism), which are typically triggered by sudden voluntary movements, but can also be triggered by involuntary movements as well (for example, hyperventilating).
 These voluntary movements usually involve whole body activity such as standing, walking, and running.
 The age of onset is typically in childhood or early adolescence with most cases reporting improvement or complete remission with aging.
 Attacks last from seconds to minutes and are known to be at higher risk of occurring during stress, fear, cold, heat, or menstruation.